Conversion-Focused CTA Prompts for Button Copy and A/B Tests

 5. Pricing-page tier CTA

-For a 3-tier pricing page ({Starter, Pro, Enterprise}), write distinct CTAs per tier: action verb that matches commitment level.
-Starter = low-commit, Pro = decision verb, Enterprise = scheduling verb. ≤ 4 words each.
+For a 3-tier pricing page (Starter, Pro, Enterprise), write a distinct CTA per tier with an action verb that matches the commitment level.
+Starter = low-commit, Pro = decision verb, Enterprise = scheduling verb.
+Keep each under 4 words.
 Match tone to tier.

 6. Checkout-step buttons